kasiagasiewska/my_website/content/blogs/project_trump/_index.md

 title: Politics
 ---

-My blogs about approval/disapproval rate of Donald Trump
+My blogs about Donald Trump and 2016 elections.